I have received the history for 02CA35 from the Tank Museum

 The third cylinder from the left still had diesel in the bore that I had poured into the cylinders a few months earlier

 When I removed the sludge/diesel from each bore I found that cylinders three and four had a light covering of rust, the third cylinder being the worst.
 I used a very fine wet and dry paper with plenty of oil to remove the rust.
 It will now rotate 3/4 of the way round before it locks again.
-I have not had the opportunity to investigate the cause, I am planning on stripping the engine down a bit further.
+It now rotates fully without locking but I still have to remove the pistons to clean the piston rings and remove the last of the oil / Diesel mix.

 I have removed all 39 nine studs but it is a thankless task... must buy a stud remover!
 Bought one oh so easy now!